Ed, Edd n Eddy: Appearances in other series or works

 Besides their own series, Ed, Double D, and Eddy have also appeared in other cartoon series.
 They appeared in the Foster's Home for Imaginary Friends episode "Eddie Monster" and were drawn using that series' style of animation, and made a short cameo in "The Grim Adventures of the KND", a crossover of The Grim Adventures of Billy & Mandy and Codename: Kids Next Door.
 They also appeared on a small crossover poster during its credits entitled Ed, Edd n Mandy.
 In 2012, Double D made an appearance in the animated sketch comedy Cartoon Network series Mad episode "Once Upon a Toon."
 In 2018, Plank appeared in the Robot Chicken episode "3 2 1 2 333, 222, 3...66?" in a segment entitled "Plank: The College Years".

 The show was featured in the 2002 edition of Cartoon Network's fictional awards program, The 1st 13th Annual Fancy Anvil Awards Show Program Special: Live in Stereo.
 It won Best Performance by an Inanimate Object in a Dramatic Role for the character of Plank, and Best Performance by a Team in a Cartoon Series for the characters of Ed, Double D, and Eddy.
 The character of Sarah was nominated for Best Performance by a Female in a Cartoon Series, but lost to Bubbles from The Powerpuff Girls.

 In 2004, the Eds appeared in a short series of basketball commercials with NBA All-Star Steve Francis.
 Ed appeared in the "Cartoon Network Elections 2004" with Grim from The Grim Adventures of Billy & Mandy as a team, and they ended up winning, due to the highest number of votes by viewers.

 The fourth single on American rapper JID's debut album, The Never Story, is titled "EdEddnEddy."
 In the song, the rapper declares the antics of him and two of his friends are similar to the scams of Ed, Edd, and Eddy.
 A music video for the song was later released, replicating the series' signature art style.
 The video was also planned to debut on Adult Swim, but according to JID legal issues prevented this from panning out.

+In January 2026, the video game Fortnite introduced Ed as a playable character.